 Maecenas sed diam eget risus varius blandit sit amet non magna.
 Etiam porta sem malesuada magna mollis euismod.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-Lianne is a video & scenic designer whose work extends through theater, opera, music, dance, film & art installation.
+Lianne is a video & scenic designer and inter-disciplinary artist whose work extends through theater, opera, music, dance, film & art installation.
 Select performance work includes Yoga Play (South Coast Rep), Such Nice Shoes (TheaterLab), You Are Here (The Kitchen/Jane Comfort & Company), Spam (The Cherry/Jack), Water by the Spoonful (Premiere Stages), The Astronaut’s Tale (BAM), The Elephant in Every Room I Enter (NYTW, La Mama), How to Live on Earth (HERE), Patty: The Revival (Highways Performance Space).
 She was a production designer on the short film Toru which premiered at the 2017 Sundance Film Festival.
 She has worked with composers John King (Dice Thrown - randomly generated opera), Robin Cox (Hourglass - participatory dance improv), and Earl Maneein (Seven Suns - heavy metal string quartet).
 Her installation work has been seen in collaborations with visual artists Leslie Kerby (Counterpointe/Brooklyn Ballet/BRIC), Natalia Margolis, Fariba Alam & Urban Matter Design Firm (Bare Branches – Shrine Empire Gallery, New Delhi).
 Lianne was the Associate Projection Designer on A Midsummer Night’s Dream (Julie Taymor dir./Theater For a New Audience) and on Party People (Liesl Tommy dir./The Public Theatre).
 She was named a "Young Designer to Watch" by Live Design Magazine, A "Person You Should Know" by Visible Soul, and is a winner of the NYCFringe Overall Excellence Award, a Stage Scene LA Award, and UCLA TFT's Chancellor's Marshal Award.
 She proudly earned her MFA from CalArts.

 I focus on new and experimental uses of video and sculpted spaces in performance.